reiinakano/arbitrary-image-stylization-tfjs/README.md

 ### How big are the models I'm downloading?

-The style network is ~9.6MB, while the transformer network is ~7.9MB, for a total of ~17.5MB.
+The distilled style network is ~9.6MB, while the separable convolution transformer network is ~2.4MB, for a total of ~12MB.
 Since these models work for any style, you only have to download them once!

 ### How does style combination work?